Lindt8/Lindt8.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student studying nuclear engineering at The University of Tennessee, Knoxville.
-I plan to defend my dissertation in late fall of 2018.
+I will be defending my dissertation in fall of 2018.

 Research interests
 ======